Flight Review

 A wrong direction departure occurs when a pilot is cleared for an intersection takeoff and then departs in the wrong direction.

-Major contributing factors to wrong direction departures:
+Major contributing factors to wrong-direction departures:

 • Feeling rushed into the situation